Queensland Building and Construction Commission and Other Legislation Amendment Bill 2025

 12.28 pmMr JAMESSupports

-Supported the bill as part of the Building Reg Reno reforms to modernise the regulatory framework and streamline workplace safety notifications.
+Supported the bill as part of the broader Building Reg Reno reforms, highlighting the modernisation of digital licensing and streamlined safety notifications while maintaining safety standards.

-This bill represents a significant step forward for Queensland's building and construction industry.2025-11-20View Hansard
+This bill represents a significant step forward for Queensland's building and construction industry, ensuring our regulatory framework is both modern and responsive to the evolving needs of the industry participants, consumers and the broader community.2025-11-20View Hansard

 12.37 pmMr KINGMixed